iiasa/message-ix-models/doc/data.rst

   This setting can be made in multiple ways.
   In order of ascending precedence:

-  1. The default location is the *current working directory*, i.e. whichever direct the :program:`mix-models` CLI is invoked in, or in which Python code is run that imports and uses :mod:`message_ix_models`.
+  1. The default location is the *current working directory*, i.e. whichever directory the :doc:`cli` is invoked in, or in which Python code is run that imports and uses :mod:`message_ix_models`.
-  2. The :mod:`ixmp` configuration setting ``message_local_data``.
+  2. The :mod:`ixmp` configuration setting ``message local data``.
   3. The ``MESSAGE_LOCAL_DATA`` environment variable.
   4. The ``--local-data`` CLI option and related options such as ``--cache-path`` or the ``--output`` option to the ``report`` command.
   5. Code that directly modifies the ``local_data`` setting on :class:`.Context`.